Parvularia

 Parvularia atlantis is a filopodiated amoeba which was isolated from a lake in Atlanta and deposited in the American Type Culture Collection (ATCC) under the name Nuclearia sp.
 ATCC 50694 on 1997 by TK Sawyer.
-It was classified under the genus Nuclearia and morphologically resembles to Nuclearia species, although it is smaller (the diameter of the cell body measures approximately 4 µm compared to Nuclearia species, which range between 9-60 µm).
-Later it was determined that it phylogenetically belongs to a new nucleariid lineage., distantly related to Nuclearia and Fonticula genera –the other two previously described nucleriid genera–.
+It was classified under the genus Nuclearia and morphologically resembles to Nuclearia species, although it is smaller (the diameter of the cell body measures approximately 4 μm compared to Nuclearia species, which range between 9-60 μm).
+Later it was determined that it phylogenetically belongs to a new nucleariid lineage, the genus Parvularia, distantly related to Nuclearia and Fonticula genera – the other two previously described nucleariid genera.

 Thus, Parvularia atlantis emerged as a new genus and a new species at the onset of Holomycota, which contain a set of phylogenetic and morphological characteristics that make this species unique.
 P. atlantis feeds on rod-shaped bacteria and present uni- or bi- nucleated cells.
 During its life cycle, P. atlantis can form spherical cystic cells which contain an embedded extracellular coat.
 P. atlantis is not the first case in which a filopodiated amoeba was misassigned to the Nuclearia genera.
 The amoeba Capsaspora owczarzaki was previously described as well as a Nuclearia, until phylogenetic approaches placed Capsaspora outside Holomycota, within Holozoans.